 PingFederate supports multiple hardware security modules (HSMs), including Thales Luna Network HSMs.

-Ensure the PingFederate server has Oracle Server JRE 8 installed.
+Ensure that the PingFederate server has a supported

 Install and configure your Thales Luna Network HSM, including the optional JSP

 package for Java, according to Thales's instructions.